AngloGold Ashanti Limited (AU) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for AngloGold Ashanti Limited (AU) is $20.99, which is $3.11 above the current market price.
-The public float for AU is 412.88M and currently, short sellers hold a 1.42% of that float.
-On March 07, 2023, AU’s average trading volume was 2.81M shares.
+The average price point forecasted by analysts for AngloGold Ashanti Limited (AU) is $20.99, which is $3.53 above the current market price.
+The public float for AU is 412.88M, and currently, short sellers hold a 1.42% ratio of that floaft.
+The average trading volume of AU on March 10, 2023 was 2.80M shares.

 AU’s Market Performance

-AU stock saw a decrease of 3.59% in the past week, with a monthly decline of -18.02% and a quarterly a decrease of -8.08%.
-The volatility ratio for the week is 2.04%, and the volatility levels for the last 30 days are 2.22% for AngloGold Ashanti Limited (AU).
-The simple moving average for the last 20 days is -6.53% for AU stock, with a simple moving average of 4.33% for the last 200 days.
+The stock of AngloGold Ashanti Limited (AU) has seen a -2.54% decrease in the past week, with a -17.10% drop in the past month, and a -9.06% fall in the past quarter.
+The volatility ratio for the week is 2.38%, and the volatility levels for the past 30 days are at 2.22% for AU.
+The simple moving average for the last 20 days is -6.41% for AU stock, with a simple moving average of 1.84% for the last 200 days.

 Analysts’ Opinion of AU